IBM/cp4waiops-samples/aiops-cognos-analytics/guide/Dashboarding-Guide.md

   Supported environments lists all the other options for Db2.

 #### Sizing
+There are two main parts to sizing the deployment:
+1) Sizing the deployment for the software itself to run, e.g CPU/Memory/Storage requirements regardless of data
+2) Sizing the database for the data it will contain.

+For the software sizing, refer to the respective guidance:

 - **For Cognos Analytics:** See the reference IBM Cognos Analytics High Level sizing presentation provided along with this guide.
 - **For Db2:** Review the basic hardware requirements [here](https://www.ibm.com/software/reports/compatibility/clarity-reports/report/html/softwareReqsForProduct?deliverableId=7F28FF90669E11E982882C5D069DA07A&osPlatforms=Linux&duComponentIds=S009|S006|S002|S007|S005|A003|A008|A004&mandatoryCapIds=spcrAllValues&optionalCapIds=spcrAllValues), but additionally the Db2 setup wizard will provide guidance on disk sizing required.
 Additional notes on memory requirements can be found [here](https://www.ibm.com/docs/en/db2/11.5.x?topic=servers-disk-memory-requirements#r0008877__title__3).

-In general for disk sizing, the key will be estimating the usage based on the data you intend to store.
+For the storage sizing, the key will be estimating the usage based on the data you intend to store.

+For Alert data,

 #### Parts
 The relevant parts can be found by looking at the [Passport Advantage part numbers document](https://www.ibm.com/docs/en/cloud-paks/cloud-pak-aiops/latest?topic=planning-passport-advantage-part-numbers) for Cloud Pak for AIOps, per release.